m-lab/website/_pages/04-data.md

 breadcrumb: data
 ---

 # About M-Lab's Data

-M-Lab stores our canonical raw data in [Google Cloud Storage](https://console.developers.google.com/storage/browser/m-lab/).
-Google Cloud Storage contains all of our data in raw form (no parsing).
-Additionally, we parse a copy of our raw data for a subset of our tests into [BigQuery tables](https://bigquery.cloud.google.com/queries/measurement-lab), so that the data is queryable through a SQL interface.
+M-Lab publishes its data in two different forms:

+-  Google Cloud Storage (raw files)
+   -   M-Lab publishes raw output from its measurement tools on Google Cloud Storage as file archives.
+   -   See the [M-Lab Google Cloud Storage documentation](/data/gcs) for more information.

+-  Google BigQuery (SQL queryable)
+   - M-Lab parses data for a subset of its tools and publishes the data on BigQuery, so that users can run SQL queries over the data.
+   - See the [M-Lab BigQuery QuickStart](/data/bq/quickstart) for more information.

-Raw data is updated hourly and BigQuery tables are updated every day with data from M-Lab logs collected the day before.
-As a consequence, there is typically at least a 24-hour delay between data collection and data publication.
+There is typically at least a 24-hour delay between data collection and data publication.

 ## Data License and Citing M-Lab Data

 All data collected by M-Lab tests are available to the public without restriction under a [No Rights Reserved Creative Commons Zero Waiver](http://creativecommons.org/about/cc0).

 Please cite M-Lab datasets as follows:

 - The M-Lab _test name_ Dataset, _date range used_. _M-Lab test URL_

 For example: